Amazon Instant Video is not Enough

 A Video Streaming box (media set-top box) should provide access to video content from every source available – including over-the-air broadcasting.
 It should offer a user friendly interface for easy searching and navigation, and it should prioritize content options based on price and video quality.
 Jumping from show to show or movie to movie, should be as easy as changing channels on a standard Cable TV remote control.
 Most importantly a set top box should take advantage of free broadcast TV, record it for you via a DVR, and should always route users towards the most cost effective way to enjoy the shows they love.

-In short a video streaming device should act as your ultimate Cable TV Alternative.Lets look at Amazon’s Fire TV video streamer and see how it matches up to these requirements.
+In short a video streaming device should act as the foundation in which you build upon with streaming services and an OTA antenna.
+Let’s look at Amazon’s Fire TV video streamer and see how it matches up to these requirements.

-Amazon released a new media set-top box called the Amazon Fire TV.
+Amazon released a new media set-top box called the Amazon Fire TV and a streaming stick called the Fire TV Stick.
 This video streaming box is an Internet-connected device that lets you watch video from services such as Netflix, Hulu, YouTube, Crackle and of course from Amazon Instant Video.
 The Amazon Fire also provides access to a handful of games as well.
 The Fire TV has less apps than Roku or Apple TV, with 180 apps in total, where as Roku has some 1,200.

 What’s Inside Amazon Fire TV